5 Ways To Use Facebook To Sell More Courses

 You need to download and use the Facebook creators app and use that rather than using your regular Facebook app.
 Don’t ask why, but the Facebook algorithm prefers that app.

 You can use your phone to stream a live, but if you’re going to do that, you’ll want to at least get a rig set up like this one to stabilize your phone and provide a better microphone.
-If you want to use your regular video camera to record live on Facebook, you can do that using this Black Magic Mini-Recorder Thunderbolt with any camera.
+If you want to use your regular video camera to record live on Facebook, you can do that using this Black Magic Mini-Recorder Thunderbolt with almost any camera.

 To go up another level of production, you can get the Mevo Plus which allows you to stream in 4k as well as use multiple camera angles you can control from your phone.